proteusx/etcat/README.rst

 DESCRIPTION
 -----------
-This is an updated version of **etcat** that works with the later versions of **gentoolkit**.
+This is an updated version of **etcat** that works with the later versions of `gentoolkit <https://wiki.gentoo.org/wiki/Gentoolkit>`_.

-**etcat** is an information extraction utility for Portage (the Gentoo package manager).
+**etcat** is an information extraction utility for `Portage <https://wiki.gentoo.org/wiki/Portage>`_ (the Gentoo package manager).

-**etcat** used to be part of **gentoolkit** but some years ago it was dropped in favour of another tool called **equery** which, although it is adequate and offers more functions, it never surpassed the simplicity and clarity of the colour coded output of **etcat**, particularly when displaying the available versions of a package.
+**etcat** used to be part of **gentoolkit** but some years ago it was dropped in favour of another tool called
+`equery <https://wiki.gentoo.org/wiki/Equery>`_, which, although it is adequate and offers more functions, it never surpassed the simplicity and clarity of the colour coded output of **etcat**, particularly when displaying the available versions of a package.

 **etcat** can be used to show the: